(Lexington Shared Organics Recovered Together)

 - REVIEW what can or can’t be composted with LexSORT (below).

-- PRE-REGISTER to participate.
-Fill out a pre-registration form and receive a combination code to unlock the collection bin.
+- REGISTER to participate.
+Fill out a registration form and receive a combination code to unlock the collection bin.

-- DROP OFF your bagged food scraps into a LexSORT collection bin at your convenience, abiding by the rules of the User Agreement.
+- DROP OFF your collected food scraps into a LexSORT collection bin at your convenience, abiding by the rules of the User Agreement.
 Do not leave any waste outside of the collection bins.

 - RE-LOCK the collection bin.